Georgia Berikaoba Spring Festival

 Berikaoba: A Spring Festival in Kakheti

-Berikaoba today is a small but again strong tradition thanks to Eka Chikadze-Veshapidze and the youth of Khaketi who have thrown themselves into the festival’s revelry and theatrics.
+Berikaoba today is a small but again strong tradition thanks to Eka Chikadze-Veshapidze and the youth of Kakheti who have thrown themselves into the festival’s revelry and theatrics.

-Curious visitors can even embark on small group tours organized from Tbilisi by the local Red Fedora Diary tour company.
+Curious visitors can even embark on small group tours organized from Tbilisi by the local blogger Red Fedora Diary who also works closely with Eka to ensure the preservation of Berikaoba.
 You can also reach Didi Chailuri from Tbilisi by marshrutka, just be sure to check the timetables in advance.
 Visitors should expect festivities to begin around 11 AM and last until mid-afternoon.

 More on Spring Holidays From Folkways